thedougco/responsive.ly/_posts/2013-04-2-session-notes-for_mike_monteiros_what_clients_dont_know_and_why_its_your_fault.md

 Last year I wrote [this book](http://www.abookapart.com/products/design-is-a-job).
 It’s filled with stories about how I screwed things up in the past.
 It was written with the intent of you taking a lot more responsibility for your job.

 You cannot put the ownness of your job on someone else.
 Today we’ll talk about my favorite people: clients.
-We'll talk about what they don't know and why it's your fault.
+We'll talk about what they don't know and why it's your fault.<!-- more -->

 **Mike’s Story**
 I used to live in Austin, Texas.
 It's incredibly hot and I'm lazy and I used to drive everywhere.
 I got really fat until I moved to San Fracisco where I got a bike.